-Korean cinema is seen to have begun in 1945, just a few years before the Korean peninsula was split into two countries.
-The factors that have influenced the formation of Korean cinema include the time Korea was under Japanese occupation, the Korean War, the business sector and globalization, the censorship by the government, and of course, Korea’s undergoing democratization.
+Cinema in Korea is seen to have begun in 1945, just a few years before the Korean peninsula was split into two countries.
+The factors that have influenced the formation of cinema include the time Korea was under Japanese occupation, the Korean War, the business sector and globalization, the censorship by the government, and of course, Korea’s undergoing democratization.

 The Golden Age of Korean cinema has said to have been in the mid-1900s.
-During that time, some of the most highly acclaimed Korean movies were produced.
-From the 1970s onward, the movie scene in South Korea fell into a slump.
-It was revived again in the late 1990s, leading to this era of multiple high-grossing films in Korea.
+During that time, some of the most highly acclaimed movies were produced.
+From the 1970s onward, the movie scene in Korea fell into a slump.
+It was revived again in the late 1990s, leading to this era of multiple high-grossing Korean films.

-The globalization of South Korean cinema has also led many South Korean actors and actresses to try their luck in Hollywood.
+The globalization of South Korean cinema has also led many South Korean actors and actresses to try their luck with Hollywood films.
 Most prominently, Byung Hun has become a popular actor in Hollywood, while Park Chan Wook and Bong Joon Ho have filmed English language films, such as Snowpiercer.

 These best Korean movies have been especially popular with Korean viewers due to the emotions they evoke in the audience.
 For example, The Admiral, Ode to My Father, Assassination, Masquerade, and The King and the Clown all have some basis in key periods of Korea’s history.

 Meanwhile, Extreme Job, Veteran, and The Thieves are all masterfully made action-comedy movies.
 Along with the Gods: Two Worlds is a movie version of one of the most popular South Korean webtoons, and Miracle in Cell No. 7, starring Park Shin Hye, has a heartwarming story that is enough to melt any viewer’s heart.